threshold-network/threshold/docs/app-development/random-beacon/random-beacon-api/generated-docs/RandomBeacon.md

 ## RandomBeacon

-{% hint style="warning" %}
-This file documents a contract which is not yet deployed to Mainnet.
-{% endhint %}

 Keep Random Beacon contract.
 It lets to request a new relay entry and validates the new relay entry provided by the network.
 This contract is in charge of all other Random Beacon